BOOK REPORT REQUIREMENTS:

 - A one-sentence statement of the theme or argument (like a thesis statement).
 Please make sure you are not just listing a subject or a topic.
 The theme should be an argument about what the work is saying about that subject or topic.

-- Six "golden passages" quotes from the work that contain rhetorical devices or figurative language that supports the theme.
-Each quote should be accompanied by a paragraph explanation of the rhetorical device and how it is used to support the work's argument.
+- Six "golden passage" quotes from the work that contain examples of structural elements (direct or indirect characterization, dramatic irony, verbal irony, situational irony, inciting incident, rising action, climax, falling action, resolution, exposition, foreshadowing, flashback, etc.) that support the theme.
+Each quote should be accompanied by a paragraph explanation of the element and how it is used to support the work's main argument.

-- A four-paragraph essay analyzing the author's choices in structure or characterization and the effect those choices have on the work as a whole.
+- A four-paragraph essay analyzing the author's choices in structure or characterization, how those choices compare to a work we have covered in class, and the effect those choices have on the work as a whole.

 - A completed reading record for the work.

-YOUR BOOK REPORT IS DUE BY DECEMBER 7th FOR A DAY AND 8th FOR B DAY.
-THEY WILL NOT BE ACCEPTED LATE FOR ANY REASON.
+YOUR BOOK REPORT IS DUE BY DECEMBER 5th FOR A DAY AND 6th FOR B DAY.
+THEY WILL NOT BE ACCEPTED LATE FOR CREDIT.
 THIS IS NOT A "DUE DATE."
 IT IS A DEADLINE.
-YOU MAY TURN IN YOUR REPORT EARLY, NOT LATE.
+YOU MAY TURN IN YOUR REPORT EARLY.